openvinotoolkit/model_server/docs/single_model_mode.md

 Serving a single model is the simplest way to deploy OpenVINO™ Model Server.
 Only one model is served and the whole configuration is passed via CLI parameters.
 Note that changing configuration in runtime while serving a single model is not possible.
 Serving multiple models requires a configuration file that stores settings for all served models.
-You can add and delete models, as well as update their configurations in runtime, without restarting the model server.
+When deploying model(s) with a configuration file, you can add or delete models, as well as update their configurations in runtime, without needing to restart the server.

-## Serving Single Model
+## Serving a Single Model

-Before starting the container, make sure you [prepared the model for serving](models_repository.md).
+Before starting the container, make sure you have [prepared the model for serving](models_repository.md).

 Start the model server by running the following command with your parameters: